disease-maps/disease-maps.github.io/pages/events/DMCM2025/sistermeetings.md

 Monday 14th April 2025

 ByteMAL is a conference created by and for early-career researchers in the fields of bioinformatics and systems biomedicine and aims to provide a networking platform for knowledge and expertise exchange across borders.
 Aiming to vitalize communication amongst researchers from The Netherlands, Belgium, and Germany, ByteMAL has been hosted alternately by the
 Universities of Maastricht, Aachen, and Liege and for the first time it comes to Leuven!

-More information will be announced soon.
+More information can be found here: [byteMAL'25](https://bytemal.github.io/bytemal-2025/)

+To have access to the byteMAL'25 talks, registrations should be done separately.